Hummingbird: Fast, Flexible, and Fair Inter-Domain Bandwidth Reservations: Related Work

-One limitation of Helia is that the reservation granularity is coarse and, most importantly, the reserved bandwidth as well as the start and expiration times cannot be negotiated between the source and the AS.
+With Helia~\cite{wyss2022protecting}, Wyss et al.\@ introduce \emph{flyover} reservations, which are granted per-AS instead of the full path.
+This reduces the complexity of reservations compared to Colibri and allows for partial reservations on a path -- an approach we adopt in \name as well.
+One limitation of Helia is that the reservation granularity is coarse and, most importantly, the reserved bandwidth as well as the start and expiration times cannot be negotiated between the source and the on-path AS.
 Instead, the reservations have fixed time slots and their size is automatically set to ensure that each source can obtain a reservation.
-In addition, Helia does not allow endhosts to create and use reservations directly.
-Instead, their AS must attach the reservation information and authentication tags to packets, similar to the Colibri gateway.
-Similar to Colibri, Helia does not allow creating reservations ahead of time and it also requires the DRKey~\cite{kim2014lightweight,rothenberger2020piskes} infrastructure to be in place.
-Finally, Helia does not support atomic end-to-end reservation guarantees, since the reservation for each hop is obtained individually without coordination.
+In addition, Helia does not allow end-hosts to create and use reservations directly.
+Similar to Colibri, it requires an AS-gateway to authenticate packets, it does not allow creating reservations ahead of time, and it also requires the DRKey~\cite{kim2014lightweight,rothenberger2020piskes} infrastructure to be in place.
+Further, Helia does not support atomic end-to-end reservation guarantees, since the reservation for each hop is obtained individually without coordination.

+\para{Network utilization and economic incentives} Since the early days of the Internet, researchers explored the use of economic incentives to improve the utilization of network resources~\cite{cocchi1993pricing,mason1995pricingtheinternet}.
+These works were inspired by the recent memory of the ``congestion collapses''~\cite{jacobson1988congestion} of some years prior, and asked the question of whether pricing congestion \emph{explicitly} could help improve the allocation of the scarce bandwidth at the disposal of the early Internet.
+Kelly et al.~\cite{Kelly1998rate} demonstrate that TCP-like congestion control algorithms can naturally be interpreted as a price-based rate-allocation mechanism, where the ``shadow prices'' of are inferred from flow rates.
+These publications served as the theoretical foundation for the later development of a rich literature on network utility maximization~(NUM) through implicit or explicit pricing~\cite{neely2013delay,akhil2019network,Fu2021learning}.